bonhamdaniel/java-network-programming/javamail-email-server/README.md

 - Execution: java GetMail [server] [user] [password] or java GetMail [server] [user] [password] [email#]
 - Notes:  The program must access a valid email account.
 - Classes:
   - GetMail - includes all required functionality.
 Only has the main method and the method receiveMail.
 - Variables:
   - properties - Properties - used to store the email server properties
   - emailSession - Session - used to store the Session used for the email Session
   - emailStore - Store - used to store the imaps Store used for receiving emails
   - emailFolder - Folder - used to store the Folder to access for receiving emails
   - unread - int - used to store the number of unread messages found
   - messages - Message[] - used to store all the unread messages found
   - message - Message - used to store the current message
   - mp - Multipart - used to store Multipart messages
   - bp - BodyPart - used to store the body of the message
   - host - String - used to store the server host used for receiving emails
   - mailStoreType - Store - used to store the type of Store used to receive emails
   - username - String - used to store the username of the account to access
   - password - String - used to store the password of the account to access
   - option - int - used to store the email # theuse would like to access.

+Send Mail Application
+- Program Purpose:
+      Introduces the Java Networking concepts of sending emails associated with the JavaMail API.
+Compile: javac SendProgram1.java
+         (Must first include javax.mail.jar in the CLASSPATH)
+Execution: java SendProgram1 thisfile.txt
+Notes:  The program use my personal gmail account for sending.
+Classes:
+      SendProgram1 - includes all required functionality.
+Only has the main method.
+Variables:
+      emailFile - File - used to store the file provided at the command line, which contains the contents of the email to be sent. inFile - BufferedReader - used to store buffered reader attached to the email file host - String - used to store the email server used, retrieved from the email file from - String - used to store the account to send the email from, retrieved from the email file
+      username - String - used to store the username of the sender account, retrieved from the email file
+      password - String - used to store the password of the sender account, retrieved from the email file
+      to - String - used to store the primary recipient of the email, retrieved from the email file
+      ccLine - String - used to store a line of comma separated cc addresses for the email, retrieved from the email file
+      bccLine - String - used to store a line of comma separated bcc addresses for the email, retrieved from the email file
+      subject - String - used to store the subject of the email, retrieved from the email file body - String - used to store the body of the email, retrieved from the email file line - String - used to store each line as it is read in from the email file props - Properties - used to store the server properties used to send the email session - Session - used to store the Session instance used to send the email message - Message - used to store the various components of the email message